Wall Street steadies itself as Alphabet pulls tech stocks higher

 Also helping to steady Wall Street was a calming bond market.
 A day earlier, rising yields for government bonds around the world raised the pressure on the stock market.
 Yields climbed on worries about governments’ abilities to repay their growing mountains of debt, as well as concerns that President Donald Trump’s pressure on the Federal Reserve to cut short-term interest rates could lead to higher inflation in the long term.

-Such worries have pushed investors to demand higher yields in exchange for lending money to governments worldwide.
-And when bonds are paying more in interest, investors are less likely to pay high prices for stocks, which are riskier investments.

-On Wednesday, Treasury yields retreated following the latest weaker-than-expected report on the U.S. job market.
-The 10-year Treasury yield fell to 4.22% from 4.28% late Tuesday, for example.
+On Wednesday, Treasury yields retreated following the latest report on the U.S. job market to come in weaker than expected.
+The 10-year Treasury yield fell to 4.21% from 4.28% late Tuesday, for example.

-The report showed that U.S. employers were advertising 7.2 million job openings at the end of July, fewer than economists expected.
-The numbers bolster the growing sense on Wall Street that the job market is ossifying into a low-hire, low-fire state.
+The report showed that U.S. employers were advertising 7.2 million job openings at the end of July, fewer than economists had forecast.
+The number bolsters the growing sense on Wall Street that the job market may be ossifying into a low-hire, low-fire state.

 A weakened job market could push the Federal Reserve to cut its main interest rate for the first time this year at its next meeting, which is scheduled for later this month.
 That’s the widespread expectation among traders.

 Lower interest rates could give the job market and overall economy a boost, along with prices for investments.
-But they can also push inflation higher when Trump's tariffs may raising prices for all kinds of imports.
+The downside is that they can also push inflation higher when Trump's tariffs may be set to raise prices for all kinds of imports.

 Trading on Wall Street was mixed outside of tech stocks, which benefited from the Alphabet ruling.
-Apple rose 2.7%, as analysts said the ruling will still allow it to sign lucrative search deals with Google.
+Apple rose 3% after analysts highlighted how the ruling will still allow it to sign lucrative search deals with Google.

 “This is a relief, an outcome that is much better than feared for Google and for Apple," according to Chris Marangi, co-chief investment officer of value at Gabelli Funds.